Yibhir0/compton-soen341projectF2023/README.md

 * Consequently, Express JS Framework is not only based on the same language as React JS, Javascript, but it is also used worldwide as a good backend solution for web apps, which is what we are trying to accomplish.

 * MongoDB is a NoSQL based database that is light and agile enough for our development needs.

+* Google Maps API provides customizable and interactive maps that can be easily embedded into our web application to improve the user's experience.

 <strong>Design pattern</strong>